Genetic insights into colorectal cancer in the Black community

 Why is 23andMe conducting this study?

+23andMe is collaborating with the Colorectal Cancer Alliance to help advance colorectal cancer research.
 The Genetic Insights into Colorectal Cancer in the Black Community study is part of 23andMe’s continued efforts to raise awareness about important health conditions that touch many individuals but disproportionately impact the Black and African American communities.
 One of these conditions is colorectal cancer, which includes colon cancer and cancer of the rectum.

 Your participation is important

-In the U.S., Black and African Americans tend to experience earlier onset and worse disease outcomes for colorectal cancer.
-With your help, we hope to develop and provide a genetic report that could help people in this community learn more about their chances of developing this important condition.
+With your help, we hope to develop and provide a genetic report that could help people in the Black/African American community learn more about their chances of developing this important condition.
 If you or someone you know has ever been diagnosed with colorectal cancer, you can contribute to these efforts.
 Eligible participants will receive compensation for their time and effort in helping us with this research.

-Source: CDC
+Source: CCA

 Am I eligible to participate?